fredvbrug/STOP-IT/jsPsych_version/README-STOP-IT-JS.md

 - './configuration': this folder contains two files that researchers can adjust to change the design and certain parameters of the task (see below)
 - './data': the data of all participants will automatically appear in this folder when in 'online' mode (see below)
+- ./html': STOP-IT requires Firefox or Chrome (see above).
+When an unsupported browser is used, the 'not_supported.html' is opened.
+This might be relevant for online experiments using platforms such as Prolific or Mturk.
+The message in the html file can be adjusted.
 - './images': this folder contains the stimuli used in the stop task.
 These can be adjusted (see below)
 - './js': this folder contains the jsPsych library and other Javacript libraries that are required to run the program.
 These files should not be changed.
 - './php': this folder contains the PHP script that is required to write the data to an output file on a web server.
 This script should not be changed.